sous-chefs/rvm/README.md

 ## `rubies`

-Sets a list of RVM rubies to be built and installed.
+A list of RVM rubies to be built and installed.
+If this list is emptied then no rubies (not even the default) will be built and installed, like so:

+    node[:rvm][:rubies] = []

 **Note:** a fully qualified RVM string name needs to be used, which can be found when running `rvm list known`.